 A Sensory Archaeology of the Riha Hoard

-Scholarship in the Humanities, including in Byzantine art, has of late moved towards questions of embodiment and experience.
-My PhD thesis explores the sensory experience of Late Antique Christian ritual, applying new theory to this historical context, through three case studies: the Eucharist in sixth-century Syria, Holy Land pilgrimage, and “magical” practices in the home.
-The Eucharist study focuses on the liturgical silverware of the Kaper Koraon Treasure, housed principally in Dumbarton Oaks, The Walters Museum of Art and the Metropolitan Museum of Art.
-I have visited all three, and made in-depth study of the paten, chalice and fan of the Riha Hoard, during the fellowship.
-This study has involved the undertaking of sensory archaeological experiments as appropriate to the objects’ condition, including a simulation of the removal of bread from the paten, the stirring of wine in the chalice with a spoon, the appearance of the fan being waved, and the appearance of all of the objects in candlelight.
+Scholarship in the humanities, including in Byzantine art, has of late moved toward questions of embodiment and experience.
+My doctoral thesis explores the sensory experience of late antique Christian ritual, applying new theory to this historical context, through three case studies: the Eucharist in sixth-century Syria, Holy Land pilgrimage, and “magical” practices in the home.
+During my summer fellowship, I made an in-depth study of the paten, chalice, and fan of the Riha Hoard.
+I undertook sensory archaeological experiments as appropriate to the objects’ condition, including the simulated removal of bread from the paten, the stirring of wine in the chalice with a spoon, the appearance of the fan being waved, and the appearance of all of the objects in candlelight.
 The objective was to recreate some sense of these objects’ dynamism in use, rather than as statically displayed museum objects.

-Further work undertaken during the fellowship has included similar close study of a tin ampulla and two amulets from the Dumbarton Oaks Collection (subjects of other chapters), a productive search for similar qualities among comparative archaeological evidence, and consolidation of three chapters and a forthcoming article through use of the library’s resources.
-I shall seek to publish the thesis as a monograph in 2013.
+Further work undertaken during the fellowship has included similar close study of a tin ampulla and two amulets from the Dumbarton Oaks Collection, a productive search for similar qualities among comparative archaeological evidence, and the consolidation of three chapters and a forthcoming article.